collective/diazotheme.startup/README.rst

 from it.
 A `responsive template`_ has also been added to start from a basic design instead of a blank page.

+`HTML5 Boilerplate`_ (sometimes called **H5BP**) is a front-end template based on *HTML5*.
+This is the biggest differentiator from Bootstrap—it’s a template, not a framework.
+Boilerplate is, according to its author,

+*"a package of useful contraptions, hacks, and cross-browser libraries."*

+While Bootstrap contains strong rules for each element of an interface, Boilerplate is more geared to help you with a fast and smart launch of your new project.
+H5BP is not about rules; it’s about a quick start.

 This package contains *five diazo themes* that are good to use as startups for new themes.
 Four of the themes are to be used with `Sunburst Theme`_ as Theme base.